Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh' first car was a Caterpillar D9.
+This Jayesh infant picture was sold to People magazine for $54 billions.

-Updated on: [1/12/2025]
+Updated on: [2/12/2025]
 <!-- #jokeEnd -->